Piano Sonata No. 32 (Beethoven)

-The Piano Sonata No. 32 in C minor Op.
-111 is the last of Ludwig van Beethoven's piano sonatas.
-The work was written between 1821 and 1822.
-Like other late period sonatas, it contains fugal elements.
-It was dedicated to his friend, pupil, and patron, Archduke Rudolf.
+The Piano Sonata No. 32 in C minor, Op.
+111, is the last of Ludwig van Beethoven's piano sonatas.
+The work was written between 1821 and 1822, and was dedicated to Beethoven's friend, pupil, and patron, Archduke Rudolf.

 The sonata consists of two contrasting movements.
-The second movement is marked as an arietta with variations.
-Thomas Mann called it "farewell to the sonata form".
+The first, in the home key of C minor, is relatively brief, stormy in expression, and notable for its passages in fugal texture.
+The second movement, in C major, is in slow tempo and consists of an arietta with variations, followed by an extensive coda.

 The work entered the repertoire of leading pianists only in the second half of the 19th century.
-Rhythmically visionary and technically demanding, it is one of the most discussed of Beethoven's works.